patrickbwarren/python3-wall-DFT/README.md

 The method is to start with the initial guess ρ(*z*) = ρ<sub>b</sub>
 exp[ − *U*<sub>w</sub>(*z*) ], and iterate the above, but mixing in only a fraction of the new solution at each iteration step to assure convergence (Picard method).
-The integral in the above can be evaluated as a convolution, which is done using a standard numerical library routine.
+The integral can be evaluated as a convolution, using a standard numerical library routine.

 #### Thermodynamics